Second-order Temporal Pooling for Action Recognition: Related Work

-We also note that there have been several other deep learning models devised for action modeling such as using 3D convolutional filters~\cite{tran2014c3d}, recurrent neural networks~\cite{baccouche2011sequential}, long-short term memory networks~\cite{donahue2014long,yue2015beyond}, and large scale video classification architectures~\cite{karpathy2014large}.
-These models demand huge collections of videos for effective training, which may not be available (e.g., for fine-grained activity tasks).
-Further, training such models is also often difficult~\cite{pascanu2013difficulty}. \\ \\ \textbf{Pooling Methods:}~Pooling has been an effective strategy for reducing the complexity of video representations and making them amenable to learning techniques.
+We also note that there have been several other deep learning models devised for action modeling such as using 3D convolutional filters~\cite{tran2014c3d,carreira2017quo}, recurrent neural networks~\cite{baccouche2011sequential}, long-short term memory networks~\cite{donahue2014long,yue2015beyond}, and large scale video classification architectures~\cite{karpathy2014large}.
+These models demand huge collections of videos for effective training, which may be unavailable (e.g., for fine-grained activity tasks).
+Further, training such models with recurrent structure is also often difficult~\cite{pascanu2013difficulty}.
+However, the recent emergence of very large datasets such as Kinetics-400, Kinetics-600~\cite{zisserman2017kinetics}, AVA~\cite{gu2017ava}, Moments in Time~\cite{monfort2018moments}, etc. have partially addressed the data issue.
+Nevertheless, state-of-art models (including 3D convolutional models~\cite{carreira2017quo}) still use clip-level feature representations that need to be aggregated via suitable pooling schemes for the final video representation or classification; thus the pooling schemes proposed in this paper are complementary to advances in CNN architectures for the action recognition problem. \\ \\ \textbf{Pooling Methods:}~Pooling has been an effective strategy for reducing the complexity of video representations and making them amenable to learning techniques.
 To this end, temporal pooling schemes have been proposed, such as 3D spatio-temporal gradients~\cite{klaser2008spatio} and STIP features~\cite{laptev2005space}.
-More recently, rank pooling has been proposed as an effective way for encoding the temporal evolution of actions (see, for example, \citet{Fernando_2015_CVPR,dynamic_flow,cherian_grp}), however requires solving an order-constrained quadratic objective.
+More recently, rank pooling has been proposed as an effective way for encoding the temporal evolution of actions (see, for example, \citet{Fernando_2015_CVPR,dynamic_flow,cherian_grp,cherian2018non,wang2018video}).
+Rank pooling, however, requires solving an order-constrained quadratic objective, which is computationally expensive.
 In~\citet{wang2015action}, a trajectory constrained deep feature pooling is proposed that pools features along motion trajectories.
 Several other CNN-based first-order temporal pooling schemes are proposed in~\cite{karpathy2014large,yue2015beyond}.